 - A statement explaining why the student, or the student's family, chose private tutoring, and what the student considers the advantages or disadvantages (if any) of a home school program.

 - All candidates who have attempted course work at a community college or other university must ask the college registrar to send official copies of all transcripts to the Marymount Admissions Office.

-- Standardized test results from SAT, ACT, SAT II Subject Tests, and/or TOEFL is recommended but not required.
+- Standardized test results from SAT, ACT, SAT Subject Tests, and/or TOEFL is recommended but not required.

 - A personal statement addressing a specific issue in the applicant's academic history.

 - Final official high school transcript, showing graduation.

 - Letter(s) of recommendation from a high school official.